Supporting All Libraries

 Government Restores Funding To Public Libraries

 The Government of Saskatchewan issued a media release on April 24 to reinstate funding to public libraries in the seven regional systems, Regina, and Saskatoon for the 2017-18 budget year.
 The media release is here and SLA’s reply letter to Premier Brad Wall is here.
 SLA will continue to monitor developments and especially in regards to reviewing The Public Libraries Act and co-location of public and school libraries.
+SLA has also archived all content (see sections below) on this previously named page called Save Public Libraries.

 Letter Writing Tool-kit